NAKBK/context-EventEase/shared/API.md

 **Implementation:**

 Sort by start time, then ID.
-Scores require BE-API-006; FE may call it for visible cards.
+Scores require BE-API-006; FE may call it for visible cards. `venue.lat`/`venue.lng` are `null` until BE-008 lands; see BE-API-018 for filter/sort extensions.

 Example: `GET /api/events?status=upcoming&limit=20&offset=0` → the 200 JSON above.